 Be prepared with talking points and stick to the agenda.
 Derailing a meeting while you search for information or engage in small-talk is not only unprofessional but also shows a lack of disrespect for everyone else’s time.

-Which of these virtual office etiquette tips resonated with you?
-Is there room for improvement?
-Connect with Virtual Vocations on Facebook, Twitter, and LinkedIn to tell us.
+Do you have any virtual office etiquette tips or amusing anecdotes about virtual office etiquette?
+Connect with Virtual Vocations on Facebook, Twitter, LinkedIn, Instagram, and YouTube to share your thoughts and questions.
 We’d love to hear from you!